Close

 • Do you measure your conversion rate?

-• Do you place a nominal value on each conversion? (eg a lead is worth £50, or £500)
+• Do you place a nominal value on each conversion that isn’t an actual “sale”?

 • How important to you is increasing your website conversion rate?